• Recipes

 the ingredients for chocolate banana peanut butter muffins.

 • Salt - I use Diamond Crystal Kosher Salt which is half as salty as other brands.
-If you use a different brand, cut the amount of salt in half.
+If you are measuring by volume (e.g. teaspoons) and are using a different brand or type of salt cut the amount of salt in half.

-• Brown bananas - Just like the banana bread recipe that inspired this one, you'll want brown bananas for this.
-I used 2 large brown bananas, but have included a weight measurement in the recipe in case you can only have small ones.
+• Brown bananas - Brown spotted bananas that are overripe but not mushy.
+I used 2 large brown bananas, but have included a weight measurement in the recipe in case you can only have smaller ones.

-• Large egg - To get the egg to room temperature quickly, submerge it in a bowl of hot tap water while you get the rest of your ingredients ready (about 5-10 minutes).
+• Egg - A large egg.
+Submerge it in a bowl of hot tap water while you get the rest of your ingredients ready (about 5-10 minutes) to bring it to room temperature.

-• Whole fat Greek yogurt - This is what gives the muffins their fudgy, moist texture.
-You won't get the same results with fat-free (0%) Greek yogurt, but 2% or 5% will work fine if that's all your grocery store has.
+• Whole fat Greek yogurt - I use Greek yogurt to give these muffins a fudgy, moist texture.
+You won't get the same results with fat-free (0%) Greek yogurt, but 2% or 5% will work fine if that's all you've got.

 • Creamy peanut butter - I use JIF Natural Creamy Peanut Butter, but any peanut butter that doesn't separate (e.g. gets that layer of oil on top) will work.
 You could even use other nut butters as long as they don't separate!